vadimcn/codelldb/README.md

 # Installing LLDB
 ## Linux
-- On Debian-derived distros (e.g. Ubuntu), run `sudo apt-get install lldb-x.y`, where x.y is the LLDB version.
+On Debian-derived distros (e.g. Ubuntu), run `sudo apt-get install python-lldb-x.y`, where x.y is the LLDB version.
+You may need to create symlinks to `lldb` and `lldb-server` manually.

-  See [this page](http://lldb.llvm.org/download.html) for more info.
+See [this page](http://lldb.llvm.org/download.html) for installing nightlies.

 ## Mac OSX
 - [Download](https://developer.apple.com/xcode/download/) and install XCode.